Courses

 SPAN 402 — Don Quixote

-A close reading of Cervantes' masterpiece in order to provide a coherent understanding of the author's attitude toward life and art.
-Through an analysis of such elements as point of view, plot structure, characterization, interpolated novels and poems, language, and irony, the course defines Cervantes' conception of narrative prose fiction and his role as the originator of the modern novel.
+A close reading of Cervantes' masterpiece in order to provide a coherent understanding of the work and its significance in its own time and for works of art that followed it.
+Through an analysis of such elements as its historical context, point of view, plot structure, characterization, interpolated novels and poems, language, and irony, the course defines the novels conception of narrative prose fiction and its role as the originator of the modern novel.
 Conducted in Spanish.

 Prerequisite: SPAN 305 and SPAN 308 or SPAN 309.
 This course satisfies the Advanced Pre-Modern requirement for the Spanish Major.